gustavohdab/notifications-microservice/README.md

 - Run `npm run test` to run the tests / `npm run test:watch` to run the tests in watch mode
 - If you want to run the project in production mode, run `npm run build` and then `npm run start:prod`
 - Use [Insomnia](https://insomnia.rest/download) or another one that you usually do, to test the API endpoints
+- Use KafkaJS to test the message broker

+### Kafka-Producer

+- I also created a new folder just typed `npm init` and then `npm install kafkajs` and then I created a file called `producer.js`.
+In this file I created a producer following the documentation of KafkaJS.
+Then just run `node producer.js` and you can see the messages in the terminal where the project is running like an Consumer.

 ---